Jackson Sousa: Early life

 Jackson Sousa dos Santos was born on 24 January 1990 in Rio de Janeiro, Brazil.
 Sousa started training Brazilian Jiu-Jitsu at the age of ten under Leandro Martins who was part of the team founded by Fernando "Terere" Augusto.
-At the age of 16, he joined the CheckMat team, founded by the brothers Ricardo Vieira, Leo Vieira and Leandro Vieira and headquartered in Sao Paulo, Brazil.
+At the age of 16, he joined the CheckMat team, founded by the brothers Ricardo Vieira, Léo Vieira and Leandro Vieira and headquartered in São Paulo, Brazil.
 Sousa gave his international debut at the European Championships in 2011 and since then has been competing at an international level.
 In 2011, he won the South American Jiu-Jitsu Championship and the Brazilian National No-Gi Championship.